 Padmasambhava (also popularly known as Guru Rimpoche), who spread Buddhism to parts of Bhutan in the 8th century, is an important figure in all forms of Bhutanese Buddhism.
 Bhutan has many important pilgrimage places associated with Padmasambhava.
 The most famous is Paro Taktsang or Tiger’s Nest monastery which is built on a sheer cliff wall about 900m above the floor of Paro valley.
 It was built around the Taktsang Senge Samdup (stag tshang seng ge bsam grub) cave where he is said to have meditated in the 8th century.
 Later he travelled to Bumthang district to subdue a powerful deity offended by a local king.
 According to legend, Padmasambhava’s body imprint can be found in the wall of a cave at nearby Kurje Lhakhang temple.

-This section illustrated multiple manifestations of Padmasambhava in both peaceful and wrathful forms.
+This section, looking at the Sacred Art of Bhutan, illustrated multiple manifestations of Padmasambhava in both peaceful and wrathful forms.
 It also included narrative paintings of Padmasambhava’s life story, a variety of sculptures reflecting regional styles, and dance content to illustrate his importance in Bhutan.
 Padmasambhava is closely associated with the ‘Treasure Revealers’ of the Nyingma School, particularly in Eastern Bhutan.

 The Treasure Revealers discovered texts and other religious treasures previously hidden by Padmasambhava centuries after the his death.
 Portraits of the Treasure Revealers were also on show in the exhibition.